LatroServices/AssureFintech/tutorials/Alarms.md

    a) Use the toggle *Enable/Disable* button on the *Alarm Configuration* page
    b) Or click the *Edit* button on the existing alarm and use the toggle button to *Enable* or *Disable*

-## Alarm: Event List
-### Viewing Triggered Alarms
-1. Go to Alarms > Event List page to view a complete list of all alarm events.
-2. Use the *View* button under *Alarm Details* to see information relating to the alarm event.
-3. Use the *View* button under *Detections/Control Page* to open the corresponding page and download additional information relating to the alarm.
-4. Change the Alarm status to Open/In Progress/Closed by using the *Edit* button under *Status*.
-This will also mark the timestamp of the status change.